rifaaath/made-template/README.md

 ## Findings

-The analysis shows a very weak negative correlation between primary school enrollment rates and GDP per capita in the Americas over the studied period.
+The analysis shows a very weak negative correlation between primary school enrollment rates and GDP per capita in the Americas.
 The details of the analysis and results are described in the generated PDF report.

 ## Further Research